 Covid19 Safety Guidelines for Domestic Cleaners

-In the UK, under current government guidelines, domestic cleaners are being encouraged to return to work.
-Despite this, the presence of cleaners
+In the UK, under current government guidelines, domestic cleaners are still allowed to work, because their work cannot be done

 The purpose of these guidelines is to allow a cleaner to clean a private home with minimal transmission risk, both to the cleaner and the client.

 They are designed to minimise the possible vectors of infection while travelling to a client, on-site with a client, and when returning home.
 Please

 remember that these guidelines will only be effective if followed exactly.